ensody/avahi/README.md

 This is a simple Avahi Docker image.

-The CI automatically checks for updates (e.g. security fixes) several times daily and publishes a new image only when necessary.
+The CI automatically checks for updates (e.g. security fixes) several times per day and publishes a new image only when necessary.
 So, this image could be used with podman-auto-update or Watchtower.

 ## Defaults